 If you have not received the Zoom link to our class, please contact the staff at email@example.com!

 Welcome to CS106S!
-Our first meeting will be Thursday September 17, 2020 at 10:30 A.M.
-PDT (UTC-7).
-Note that this is 2 hours earlier than the originally listed time in ExploreCourses.
+Our next class will be Thursday January 28, 2021 at 4:30 P.M.
+PST (UTC-8).
 You can use this website to see what time that is in your timezone.
-We will be providing a Zoom link as we get closer to this date.
 Can't wait to see you there!

 Cooper de Nicola (email@example.com)